 From Bagan: Take a minibus during the day (6 hours) or the more comfortable VIP night bus from Bagan to Kalaw.
 The bus continues to Inle Lake for those not wanting to stop in Kalaw.

 From Yangon: Take a 9-hour overnight bus, or catch a flight to nearby He Ho Airport (26km away), the transport hub for Inle Lake and the mountainous Shan region.

 Where to go next?

-Pindaya – A three-day, two-night trek to the nearby town of is a less worn route than Kalaw-Inle and equally as beautiful with path-work farmland and ethnic minority villages.
-If you plan to spend the night in this hill station you can take a bus or a taxi (an hour and a half journey).
+Pindaya – A three-day, two-night trek to the nearby town of Pindaya is a less worn route than Kalaw-Inle and equally as beautiful with path-work farmland and ethnic minority villages.
+If you plan to spend the night at this hill station you can take a bus or a taxi (an hour and a half journey).
 Be sure to explore the famous Pindaya Caves while you’re there.

 Inle Lake – Take a trek, mountain bike, bus or catch a taxi (30,000 Kyat) to the star tourist attraction in the area, the unmissable Inle Lake!
 If you’re in no rush, you can also take the train which takes about 3-4 hours (for a 50km journey!) to reach the town of Shwenyaung, north of Inle Lake.
 Get your tickets at the station in town.